 People affected by chronic heart conditions, severe high blood pressure, schizophrenia, bipolar disorder, suicidal tendencies – as well as other psychiatric/dissociative conditions – must not take Ayahuasca and may not be accepted at the retreat.
 Those under treatment with anti-depressant drugs like Prozac, Seroxat, Zoloft, Effexor, Paxil, Welbutrin (bupropion) – also sold under the trade name of Zyban as aid therapy to the urge to smoke – and similar, must not try Ayahuasca, unless their treatment has already ended – under medical supervision – for at the least 3 months.
 Equally, potential guests taking low dosage of antidepressant/mood-stabilizer Abilify (aripiprazole), prescribed as (complementary or sole) treatment for adults with depression, must interrupt the intake of their medicine for at least 7 weeks before their retreat’s start date, in agreement with the opinion of their healthcare provider.

 Those who are currently on – or have recently finished an – antibiotic therapy are equally required not to take Ayahuasca, to avoid potentially strong adverse reactions.
-Doxycycline & Mefloquine hydrochloride-based anti-malaria drugs (marketed as Lariam) may not mix well with Ayahuasca (proguanil hydrochloride-based Malarone is a better alternative).
+Doxycycline & Mefloquine hydrochloride-based anti-malaria drugs (marketed as Lariam) may not mix well with Ayahuasca (proguanil hydrochloride-based Malarone *might* be a better alternative).

 Other medications non-compatible with Ayahuasca include: diet pills (appetite suppressants), narcotics, sedatives, tranquillisers, anti-hypertensive agents (used to treat high blood pressure), analgesics like Meperidine, anti-Parkinson drugs (medicines used to reduce the symptoms of Parkinson’s disease) like Levopoda, drugs used to treat heart conditions, like Dopamine (brand name: Intropin), neurological prescriptions like Carbamazipine (a drug that eliminates seizures, but has also severe side effects), and sympathomimetic drugs (substances that mimic the effects of the hormones adrenaline and noradrenaline) like amphetamine and tyrosine.